 played at higher decibels in this renowned drinking establishment

 Carlins has gone beyond hot dogs and frozen pizza heated up in the kitchenette oven

-to offer an appealing restaurant menu that showcases foods made from scratch.
+to offer an appealing restaurant menu for lunch and dinner that showcases foods made from scratch.
 The interior, while still somewhat

 dimly-lit, shows increased signs of brightness, literally and